Printer Technology

 Specialist Printers

 The printers we’ve covered so far deal with the vast majority of print scenarios - text, documents, photos that will be good enough for most users - however, there are a number of specialist models that we briefly touched on.
-Let’s look a little deeper.
+Let’s look a little deeper in the tabs below.

 Photo Inkjet Printers